 ABET is the recognized accreditor for college and university programs in applied science, computing, engineering, and technology.
 ABET has provided leadership and quality assurance in higher education for over 70 years.

 The B.S.
 Environmental Engineering (ENVE) program at Tarleton State University is accredited by the Engineering Accreditation Commission of ABET, https://www.abet.org, under the General Criteria and the Program Criteria for Environmental Engineering and Similarly Named Engineering Programs.

 The mission of the Environmental Engineering program is to prepare graduates for employment as an engineer in Environmental Engineering related industries and consulting firms, for engineering licensure, and for graduate studies in Environmental Engineering, Civil Engineering or related discipline.
 This is accomplished through a curriculum supported by hands-on laboratory and field experiences in which students develop their ability to synthesize concepts into solutions, use modern analytical tools and techniques, communicate professionally and work in a team environment.
-The program includes a breadth of topics including hydrologic and hydraulic design, water and wastewater treatment, environmental risk assessment, solid and hazardous waste management, GIS applications, water resources.
+The program includes a breadth of topics including water and wastewater treatment, environmental risk assessment, solid and hazardous waste management, remediation engineering, and project management.
 Additional studies in ethics and policy assure that the graduate understands the special responsibilities of an engineer related to public safety and environmental issues.
 This results in engineering graduates who strive to advance the engineering profession through technical competence, innovative problems solving and design, professional conduct and lifelong learning.

 The mission of the ENVE program aligns with the mission of the Mayfield College of Engineering, as well as the mission of Tarleton State University.

 Program objectives, as defined by ABET, are broad statements that describe what we expect the graduates to be doing within a few years after graduation.